 Wash your hair, and your child’s hair, with a gentle shampoo that is free from perfume and colourants and has been proven to be kind to sensitive skin.
 Try Eucerin DermoCapillaire Calming 5% Urea Shampoo.

 Avoid showering more than once a day, turn down the pressure and use lukewarm water as much as possible.
 Frequent showering and using water that is too hot can cause further dryness to the skin.
 A strong blast and cold water can also cause unnecessary irritation to your scalp.

 Try not to change products too often, and make sure that you rinse out your shampoo thoroughly.
 After you have finished showering, wrap a towel around your head to dry it, rather than rubbing your hair dry or using a hair dryer.
 The rubbing will aggravate your itchy scalp and the heat of the dryer - or other styling products, such as straighteners or tongs - can cause further dryness to your scalp.
 If you do want to blow-dry your hair, try to use the cool setting and avoid mousses and gels.

 Keep your hair and scalp moisturised

 Regular moisturisation is important for atopic skin on your scalp.
-Try Eucerin DermoCapillaire Calming Urea Scalp Leave On Treatment which is a non-sticky, leave-on formula that delivers hours of intense moisture to your scalp and soothes and reduces itchiness from the first use.
+Try Eucerin DermoCapillaire Calming Urea Scalp Leave On Treatment, which is a non-sticky, leave-on formula that delivers hours of intense moisture to your scalp and soothes and reduces itchiness from the first use.

 Avoid hair dyes

-If symptoms persist, or if your skin is in any way bothering you, be sure to contact your doctor.
+If the symptoms persist, or if your skin is in any way bothering you, be sure to contact your doctor.